surge-synthesizer/surge/README.md

 # Building Surge

 As of April 2020, Surge is built using cmake.
 Versions in the 1.6 family require premake5 to build but that is no longer required as of commit 6eaf2b2e20 or the 1.7 family.
+If you are generally familiar with and set up with cmake you can use cmake directly to build targets such as "Surge.vst3" or "Surge.au".

 ## Windows